Tools for detecting and managing Visual Studio instances

 You will be prompted to provide a hive name, which becomes the name of your isolated hive.
 After you do so, you should be able to browse the registry under the isolated hive that you created.

 Before you start Visual Studio again, you must unload the isolated hive that you created.
 To do this, select File > Unload Hive from the Regedit main menu.
-(If you don't do this, then the file remains locked and Visual Studio will not be able to start.)
+(If you do not do this, then the file remains locked and Visual Studio will not be able to start.)

 Support or troubleshooting